19 Aug

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

-Since 1966, Miss Selfridge has grown from humble beginnings as the youth section of Selfridge’s department store to being one of the UK’s best known high street labels boasting over 250 standalone stores worldwide.
+Since 1966, Miss Selfridge has grown from humble beginnings as the youth section of Selfridge’s department store to being one of the UK’s best-known high street labels.
+It was bought by ASOS in 2021, alongside Topshop, and is now run exclusively online on ASOS.

-Despite undertaking a few vague initiatives such as setting a non-specific greenhouse gas emissions target, starting a project to improve wages in part of its supply chain (though not specifying how this will be implemented), Miss Selfridge still has a lot of room for improvement in all areas.
-The brand could start improving its score by setting a specific greenhouse gas emissions target across its operations and supply chain, eliminating toxic dyes, solvents and pesticides during the manufacturing process, incorporating more eco-friendly and cruelty-free materials into its products, improving transparency about its suppliers and implementing a living wage across its supply chain.
+Overall, we rate Miss Selfridge “Not Good Enough”.
+Despite undertaking a few small initiatives, Miss Selfridge still has a lot of room for improvement in all areas.
+The brand could start improving its score by incorporating more lower-impact materials into its products, improving transparency about its suppliers, and implementing a living wage across its supply chain.

 See the rating.

-Why not ditch Miss Selfridge and invest your money in well-made, fair and cruelty-free pieces from these brands rated ‘Good’ or ‘Great’ on the Good On You app?
+Why not ditch Miss Selfridge and invest your money in well-made, fair, and cruelty-free pieces from the top rated brands below?

 Whimsy + Row